steqeq/0000/GOVERNANCE.md

 ### Maintainers

 Maintainers are appointed by AMD.
 They are able to approve changes and can commit to our repositories.
-As with maintainers, they must use pull requests (PRs) for all changes.
+They must use pull requests (PRs) for all changes.

 You can find the list of maintainers in the CODEOWNERS file of each repository.
 Code owners differ between repositories.